-Air from the brake system is removed by pumping the brake pedal, which requires an assistant.
+Air is removed from the brake system by bleeding the brake pedal, which requires an assistant.

-Attention: The work carried out on a car equipped with ABS and without it are similar.
+Note: The work performed on a vehicle equipped with ABS and without it is similar.
 At service stations, air is removed using a special installation connected to the expansion tank.
-When using this setting on an ABS-equipped vehicle, the brake system is bled of air and applied to the brake pedal.
+When using this installation for a vehicle equipped with ABS, the brake system is released from air and by pressing the brake pedal.

-If you want to remove air from the entire system, the air is removed separately from each cylinder.
-This is necessary when air enters all cylinders.
-If only one wheel cylinder has been replaced or repaired, it is usually sufficient to bleed the corresponding brake cylinder.
+If it is necessary to bleed the entire system, the air is removed separately from each cylinder.
+This is necessary if air gets into all cylinders.
+If only one wheel cylinder was replaced or repaired, it is usually sufficient to bleed the corresponding brake cylinder.

 Air removal sequence: